Trump offered encouragement to France's far-right candidate Zemmour in call, campaign official | Politics

 Trump's 2016 presidential run is often cited as a blueprint for the current campaign of former French talk show commentator Zemmour, who has been convicted several times for inciting racial hatred.
 Zemmour denies he is racist.
 The conversation took place late on Monday and lasted "around 40 minutes", Guillaume Peltier, the vice-chairman of Zemmour's "Reconquete" movement, told France 2 television.

+Randy Yaloz from the Republican Party's overseas group in France told BFM TV he was in the room during the call and said that although the conversation was "cordial", Trump at this stage had taken no decision to officially endorse Zemmour.
 Similar to Trump, Zemmour is looking to position himself as an outsider to traditional parties and the French political establishment, banking instead on his celebrity status and large following on social media.
-Tenacity and endurance make you win at the end of a campaign, Trump told Zemmour, according to Peltier's account of the conversation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)